 The Real World of Teen Substance Abuse

 Statistical data shows that the United States has significant drug issues among its young people.
 Despite recent declines, 14.2% of young adults between the ages of 12–20 reported heavy binge drinking at some point during 2013, according to a Substance Abuse and Mental Health Services Administration study.
 Additionally, more than half of the 2.8 million people who reported illicit drug use during that same year were under the age of 18.
 That’s a significant number of undeveloped minds forced to deal with the very adult disease of addiction.
+And, while some studies show that use of several substances including ecstasy (MDMA), heroin, and synthetic marijuana have declined, and alcohol and cigarette use have reached new lows, rates of prescription drug abuse and marijuana use have remained steady.
+With the changing legal status of marijuana in several states, many teens’ perception regarding the safety of marijuana has softened, contributing to the continued use of the drug.
+Similarly, the legality of prescription drugs and the fact that they are given out by doctors influences teens’ perception of the safety of these as well.

 The Costs to a Nation of Teen Substance Abuse